Amangkurat II of Mataram: Attitude toward the Dutch

-Javanese chronicles depicts Amangkurat II as a weak ruler who was easy to influence, while Prince Puger, his half-brother, had a deeper role in government.
+Javanese chronicles depict Amangkurat II as a weak ruler who was easy to influence, while Prince Puger, his half-brother, had a deeper role in government.
 Amangkurat II ascended to the throne with the help of the Dutch and ended up having to pay for war costs for as high as 2.5 million guilders.
-An anti-Dutch official, Patih Nerangkusuma, was successful to persuade him to be rid of the debt.
+An anti-Dutch official, Patih Nerangkusuma, was successful in persuading him to be rid of the debt.

 By providing help in regaining his throne, the Dutch brought Amangkurat II under their tight control.
-Amangkurat II was apparently unhappy with the situation, especially the increasing Dutch control of the coast, but he was helpless in the face of a crippling financial debt and the threat of Dutch military power.
-The king engaged in a series of intrigues to try to weaken the Dutch position without confronting them head on.
-For example, he tried to cooperate with other kingdoms such as Cirebon and Johor, and the court sheltered people that was wanted by the Dutch for attacking colonial offices or disrupting shipping, such as Untung Surapati.
+Amangkurat II was unhappy with the situation, especially the increasing Dutch control of the coast, but he was helpless in the face of crippling financial debt and the threat of Dutch military power.
+The king engaged in a series of intrigues to try to weaken the Dutch position without confronting them head-on.
+For example, he tried to cooperate with other kingdoms such as Cirebon and Johor, and the court sheltered people that were wanted by the Dutch for attacking colonial offices or disrupting shipping, such as Untung Surapati.
 Amangkurat II gave him a residence in Babirong village, and Untung Surapati consolidated his strength there.

 In 1685, Batavia (now Jakarta) sent Captain Francois Tack, the officer who captured Trunajaya, to Amangkurat's court at Kartasura, to capture Surapati and negotiate further details into the agreement between the Dutch and Amangkurat II.
 Francois Tack was killed when pursuing Surapati in Kartasura, but Batavia decided to do nothing since the situation in Batavia itself was far from stable, such as the insurrection of Captain Jonker, a native commander of the Ambonese settlement in Batavia, in 1689.
-Mainly due to this incident, by the end of his reign, Amangkurat II was deeply distrusted by the Dutch, but Batavia were similarly uninterested in provoking another costly war on Java.
+Mainly due to this incident, by the end of his reign, Amangkurat II was deeply distrusted by the Dutch, but Batavia was similarly uninterested in provoking another costly war on Java.

 Amangkurat II then approved Untung Suropati and Nerangkusuma to seize the Pasuruan Regency.
-Anggajaya, Regent of Pasuruan who was initially appointed by Amangkurat II himself, had to be victim.
+Anggajaya, Regent of Pasuruan who was initially appointed by Amangkurat II himself, had to be a victim.
 He escaped to Surabaya, along with his brother, Anggawangsa.

 The ambiguous attitude of Amangkurat II gained the attention of the Dutch East India Company, who found Amangkurat II's letters to the Sultanates of Cirebon, Johor, Palembang, and England, which urged to wage a war with the Dutch Republic.
 Amangkurat II also supported Captain Jonker's revolt in 1689.

-The Dutch East India Company increased pressure to the Mataram court for the 2.5 million guilders war cost.
+The Dutch East India Company increased pressure on the Mataram court for the 2.5 million guilders war cost.
 Amangkurat II himself attempted to improve relations by pretending to invade Untung Suropati in Pasuruan.